 Vitamin C may help prevent inositol loss.

-Fruits in particular, especially oranges and cantaloupe, contain the highest amounts of inositol (in the form of lecithin, which is well absorbed and relatively bioavailable.)
+Fruits, especially oranges and cantaloupe, contain the highest amounts of inositol (in the form of lecithin, which is well absorbed and relatively bioavailable.)
 Fresh vegetables and fruit contain more myo-inositol than frozen or canned produce.

 Moreover, high phytic acid consumption may also inhibit the body’s ability to absorb minerals such as calcium, magnesium, iron, and zinc.
 (So you want to be careful not to take any IP6 supplements with food.)

-How fortunate are we thus that nowadays inositol is also produced artificially for use as a food supplement.
+How fortunate are we, thus, that nowadays, inositol is also produced artificially for use as a food supplement.

-While there are several inositol isomers, as a supplement, you will most likely be able to procure one of the better studied forms, such as:
+While there are several inositol isomers, as a supplement, you will most likely be able to procure one of the better-studied forms, such as:

 - myo-inositol (free of phosphate) – the most common form of inositol in the human body.